Joshua Stanford

-Joshua Stanford (born July 25, 1994) is a professional Canadian football wide receiver.
-He was originally drafted by the Saskatchewan Roughriders with the 62nd overall selection in the 2016 CFL Draft and played in 21 games over three seasons for the team.
+Joshua Stanford (born July 25, 1994) is a Canadian former professional football wide receiver.
+He was originally drafted by the Saskatchewan Roughriders with the 62nd overall selection in the 2016 CFL draft and played in 21 games over three seasons for the team.
 He was traded to the Montreal Alouettes on October 10, 2018 where he played in three games and was released during the following offseason.
 He played college football for the Virginia Tech Hokies and Kansas Jayhawks.